luebbertevan/animal-shelter-management-platform/DEV_PLAN.md

 ---

-### Milestone 1.5: Sign Up
+### Sign Up

 **Goal:** Allow new users to create accounts through a simple signup form.
-This milestone implements basic user registration with email and password. **Note:** This open signup will be replaced in Phase 10 with confirmation code-based signup that links users to organizations and determines their role (coordinator vs foster).
+This milestone implements basic user registration with email and password. **Note:** This open signup will be replaced in Confirmation Codes phase with confirmation code-based signup that links users to organizations and determines their role (coordinator vs foster).

 **Tasks:**